yashwin/search-github-api/README.md

 # Ghsearch

-Search for any GitHub repositories using GitHub API(EmberJS: Coffeescript, EmblemJS, Sass, Bourbon) with Pagination and Sorting
+Search for any GitHub repository using GitHub API(EmberJS: Coffeescript, EmblemJS, Sass, Bourbon) with Pagination and Sorting

 ## Prerequisites